 How to make the pickled red onion (It's good to make in advance but it also works if you make it and use it immediately): slice the red onion finely and add it to a glass jar.
 Add a liquid made of half water half apple cider vinegar, 1 tsp of swerve and 1 tsp of sea salt.
 Cover and keep in the fridge.

-During the entire process this pizza dough never get into a pan.
+During the entire process, this pizza dough never gets into a pan.
 It's rolled on parchment paper and inserted in the oven on the same sheet, after removing the top one.
 I take it out and add the topping and put it back in on the same sheet (sometimes my husband helps me with holding a cutting board beneath).
 Yes, once we dropped it and we don't want to do that again :).